davidbkemp/animated-qubits/README.md

 JavaScript library for animating quantum computations.

-To see an example of it in use, see the Quantum Gate Playground: http://davidbkemp.github.io/quantum-gate-playground/
+To see an example of it in use, see the [Quantum Gate Playground](http://davidbkemp.github.io/quantum-gate-playground/) and the [Animation of Grover's Quantum Search Algorithm](http://davidbkemp.github.io/animated-qubits/grover.html).

 Usage
 -----

 Include animatedQubits.min.js and its dependencies in your web page.
-Possibly the easiest way to do this is to use bower ( http://bower.io/ ):
+Possibly the easiest way to do this is to use [bower](http://bower.io/):

     $ bower install animated-qubits